Solomon Islands

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, the Solomon Islands are not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, the Solomon Islands are not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, the Solomon Islands have ratified 4 out of 7 fundamental UN conventions on human rights as well as all 8 core ILO labour rights conventions.
 Additionally, the Solomon Islands have ratified 7 environmental protection conventions and 2 conventions on good governance.

 Core international conventions on human rights and labour standards